jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1) Open IE explorer, select **Internet Option** in the **Tool** menu.

-2) Find “Browse” option in the “Advanced” tag in the Internet Option, then cancel “Send URL always by UTF-8”, finally click **OK** to save the change you have made.
+2) Find "Browse" option in the "Advanced" tag in the Internet Option, then cancel "Send URL always by UTF-8", finally click **OK** to save the change you have made.

 After changing the setting in the above step, you can open the attachment in the email.